Skip to content

 If you are struggling with memories or flashbacks around the birth, Make Birth Better have some useful information for partners around the support and interventions available.

-Your GP or health visitor can listen to how you are feeling and sign post you to more support.
+Your GP, or a member of your local Health Visiting Team or School Health Team can listen to how you are feeling and sign post you to more support.

 Page last reviewed: 01/01/2025, next review due: 01/01/2028